 Unless otherwise agreed between the Provider and Hireup, the Providers are responsible for ensuring Workers register with the SSI, complete SSI’s required training and screening for participation in the Home Care Staffing Support initiative and provide any relevant documentation for the purposes of Home Care Staffing Support.

 You must notify SSI you will be claiming the 50% rebate and be registered with SSI.
-Provide your invoice to SSI and attach corresponding Hireup invoice.
+Provide your invoice to SSI and attach the corresponding Hireup invoice.

 SSI will submit for processing the request within 3 working days.